 Understanding and appreciating the waterways heritage is important for everyone employed by the Canal & River Trust and we are constantly working to improve our knowledge and expertise.

 Heritage advisors work at each of our eleven waterway units, and our contractors and bank staff work to high standards on our historic buildings and structures, often putting into practice skills gained on our own waterway-based heritage training courses.
+You can read about the work of our heritage advisors in their blog.

 Nigel Crowe, head of heritage